Education Partnerships

 The Community Leadership Development (CLD) Program at CNA aims to empower students to affect change, form social groups for the purpose of achieving common goals, and to positively influence communities from a greater context, including the community as a ‘whole.’
 As a result, a mutually beneficial relationship currently exists between the non-profit sector in the province and the CLD program.
 Organizations that focus on mental and emotional well-being, diversity and inclusion, accessibility, and children and youth have provided invaluable feedback in the development of the program, while students enrolled in a vast array of field placements have worked on meaningful projects that are trying to address current needs of their workplace.
 Currently, students complete unpaid work placements.

-The Alumni and Advancement Office is working directly with the Dean, Faculty and coordinators of the CLD program to offer the Fry Family Foundation Stipend for any student in the program who successfully completes the 5-week work placement in a not-for-profit or charitable organization.
-In 2020-21. the program was piloted for one year before being fully commissioned.
-The intent is to commit to a 4-year program which would award 50 stipends annually.
-In 2021-22, after a successful pilot of the Fry Family Foundation's support of CNA’s CLD program, support was expanded to include Community Recreation Leadership (CRL) program students.
+The Alumni and Advancement Office is working directly with the Dean, Faculty and coordinators to offer the Fry Family Foundation Stipend for any student in the program who successfully completes the 5-week work placement in a not-for-profit or charitable organization.
+In 2020-21 the program was piloted for one year before being fully commissioned with the intent to commit to a program which would award 50 stipends annually.
+Since that pilot year, additional CNA programs have been included in this initiative.
+Fry Family Foundation's support of CNA’s Student Integrated Learning Partnership now also includes students from the Community Recreation Leadership (CRL) program, Tourism and Hospitality Service (THS) program, Mental Health and Addictions (MHA) program and the Community and Therapeutic Recreation (CTR) program.

 The Community Leadership Development (CLD) Program at CNA aims to empower students to affect change, form social groups for the purpose of achieving common goals, and to positively influence communities from a greater context, including the community as a ‘whole.’
 As a result, a mutually beneficial relationship currently exists between the non-profit sector in the province and the CLD program.
 Organizations that focus on mental and emotional well-being, diversity and inclusion, accessibility, and children and youth have provided invaluable feedback in the development of the program, while students enrolled in a vast array of field placements have worked on meaningful projects that are trying to address current needs of their workplace.
 Currently, students complete unpaid work placements.

-The Alumni and Advancement Office is working directly with the Dean, Faculty and coordinators of the CLD program to offer the Fry Family Foundation Stipend for any student in the program who successfully completes the 5-week work placement in a not-for-profit or charitable organization.
-In 2020-21. the program was piloted for one year before being fully commissioned.
-The intent is to commit to a 4-year program which would award 50 stipends annually.
-In 2021-22, after a successful pilot of the Fry Family Foundation's support of CNA’s CLD program, support was expanded to include Community Recreation Leadership (CRL) program students.
+The Alumni and Advancement Office is working directly with the Dean, Faculty and coordinators to offer the Fry Family Foundation Stipend for any student in the program who successfully completes the 5-week work placement in a not-for-profit or charitable organization.
+In 2020-21 the program was piloted for one year before being fully commissioned with the intent to commit to a program which would award 50 stipends annually.
+Since that pilot year, additional CNA programs have been included in this initiative.
+Fry Family Foundation's support of CNA’s Student Integrated Learning Partnership now also includes students from the Community Recreation Leadership (CRL) program, Tourism and Hospitality Service (THS) program, Mental Health and Addictions (MHA) program and the Community and Therapeutic Recreation (CTR) program.

 Spotlight on Past Projects at College of the North Atlantic